DrSoulain/PREVIS/README.md

   - 2 with the UT.

 The background bars for MATISSE and MIRC indicate respectively, the fringe tracker possibility (GRA4MAT) and the future update MYSTIC operating in K-band.
 In this case, 3 stars are observable with MATISSE in N-band but 4 if you use the fringe tracker (see ft/noft of `previs.search` result and [plot_VLTI](doc/figure_1.png) figure).

+## Acknowledgement

+PREVIS was developed to help the interferometry user community.
+I decided to share this simple but useful (hopefully) tool to optimise your time and prepare your futur observing proposals with the VLTI and CHARA.
+Do not hesitate to raise some undetected problems so far despite our efforts (thanks co-devs).
+ENJOY!